 We cannot offer a refund if we attempted to collect your item(s) but were unable to so due to locked gates/blocked access/loose dogs.

 We also cannot offer a refund if your listed item(s):

 - did not match those left out for collection

 - had been removed by a third party

 There are a number of ways you can reuse or recycle your household items:

-- York Community Furniture Store - they collect and deliver furniture and electrical items free of charge, and offer discounts to those with proof of low-income
+- York Community Furniture Store - collect and deliver furniture and electrical items free of charge

-- York Freecycle - this group is open to all residents of York who want to offer an item for free rather than throw it away
+- York Freecycle - offer an item for free rather than throw it away

-- British Heart Foundation - they collect furniture and electrical items for free
+- British Heart Foundation - collect furniture and electrical items free of charge